nakschou/hardware-accelerators-site/public/content/technical-report.md

 #### High Level Architecture

 We are designing and optimizing on three levels to create an efficient and performant accelerator.
 First is the register transfer level; this is the lowest level hardware design of basic components like adders, multipliers, multiplexers, and instruction decoders.
-The key implementation here is the L-mul unit for approximating floating-point multiplication.
+The key implementation here is the L-Mul unit for approximating floating-point multiplication.

 The design combines low-level components into higher-level abstractions—configurable systolic arrays, accumulator memory buffers, and vectorized activation function modules—implemented as flexible class "containers" that serve as hardware placeholders until simulation time.
 This approach enables dynamic control over data flow patterns, timing signals, and hardware/software boundaries.
 The resulting accelerator architecture draws inspiration from Google TPU, featuring minimal control logic, a large matrix engine with attached accumulators and memory, and a connected activation function module.
 This configuration, combined with DiP data flow, creates a FIFO-free design that reduces latency and power consumption.